ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-2/1 - replica_set/rs_task.md

-## Task 1 -
+# ReplicaSet Tasks:

-### 1 - Enter command for scaling the replica set
+## Task 1 - Enter the command you used for scaling the replica set:
 ```
 enter command here
 ```

-### 2 - What happened after applying another pod with matching selectors as the ReplicaSet?
+## Question 1 - What happened after applying another pod with matching selectors as the ReplicaSet?
 ```
 enter answer here
 ```